greg-raven/hdc/_posts/2019-04-10-registration-is-now-open-for-the-2019-victor-valley-bicycle-tour.md

 ---
-title: "Registration is now open for the 2019 Victor Valley Bicycle Tour"
+title: "Registration is now open for the 2019 VVBT"
 layout: post
 categories:
 - Ride news
+tags:
+- VVBT
 ---

 The 5th Victor Valley Bicycle Tour is scheduled for October 26, 2019, starting again at Civic Center Park in Apple Valley.